Harish-Arun/LangLearn/README.md

 A flutter project that enables you to learn foreign languages by quizzes.

+# langlearn

+The application can be installed by downloading the langlearn.apk file and installing it in your android mobile

 ## Getting Started

 This project is a starting point for a Flutter application.